 31.3.3 DMG Beamforming outside the context of a BSS

-A DMG STA with dot11OCBActivated is true may transmit DMG Beacon frames as described in 10.42.4 (Beamforming in BTI) outside the context of a BSS.
+A DMG STA for which dot11OCBActivated is true may transmit DMG Beacon frames as described in 10.42.4 (Beamforming in BTI) outside the context of a BSS.
 The DMG STA shall set the Discovery Mode field to 1 and include a DMG OCB element in each of the DMG Beacon frames when the STA performs beamforming training with the DMG Beacon frame outside of the context of a BSS.

-When a DMG STA with dot11OCBActivated is true receives a DMG Beacon frame with a DMG OCB element, the STA may perform beamforming training as described in 10.42.5 (Beamforming in A-BFT).
+When a DMG STA for which dot11OCBActivated is true receives a DMG Beacon frame with a DMG OCB element, the STA may perform beamforming training as described in 10.42.5 (Beamforming in A-BFT).
 When the DMG STA transmits SSW frames during the A-BFT after a BTI in which the STA received a DMG Beacon frame with a DMG OCB element, the STA shall set the OCB Mode subfield to 1 in the SSW frames transmitted during the A-BFT.

-If a responder DMG STA that receives a DMG Beacon frame with a DMG OCB element has successfully completed an SLS or a BRP with the initiator STA that transmitted the DMG Beacon frame recently, the responder STA should not transmit SSW frames during the A-BFT following the BTI to avoid a collision during the A-BFT.
+If a responder DMG STA that receives a DMG Beacon frame with a DMG OCB element has successfully completed an SLS or a BRP with the initiator STA that transmitted the DMG Beacon frame recently, the responder STA should not transmit SSW frames during the A-BFT following the BTI to avoid collisions during the A-BFT.

 Annex B